What is a clarinet

 - Selmer: there are many reasons to consider Selmer one of the best clarinet manufacturers in the world.
 Their catalogue for professionals is almost exclusive because it includes exceptional design aspects and materials.

 - Vito: this is a brand belonging to the Leblanc company, itself a subsidiary of the Selmer company.
 Vito is synonymous with products for students but with better quality and prices than the competition.

 - Armstrong: this is another brand absorbed by Selmer and its instruments fall under the medium or semi-professional range.
 Their products are wonderful for intermediate level players who want a mid-range instrument but with high-end qualities.

 - Yamaha YCL-457II-20

 The best clarinets for beginners

-Generally, student clarinets are characterized by being made of low quality materials.
-However, this is not entirely true of the proposals we have selected.
-Each of these models has not only everything the beginner requires for learning, but they have also been manufactured with high quality materials.
+Generally, student clarinets are notorious for low quality materials.
+However, this isn't the case for the ones we have selected.
+Each of these models not only includes everything a beginner requires for learning, but are also of good quality materials.

 Thomann GCL-422 MKII Bb Clarinet

 The sound is somewhere between classic and modern, making it versatile to a great extent.
 Very good ergonomics.

 The sound lacks reverb .The key system can be slightly out of adjustment.